itsnishit/OpenFASOC/README.md

 # OpenFASOC
-Fully-Autonomous SoC Synthesis using Customizable Cell-Based Synthesizable Analog Circuits
+FASOC in OpenFASOC stands for Fully-Autonomous SoC.
+It is used for automating the Synthesis process using Customizable Cell-Based Synthesizable Analog Circuits.
+OpenFASOC is focused on developing a complete system-on-chip (SoC) synthesis tool from user specification to GDSII using fully open-sourced tools.
+This project is led by a team of researchers at the University of Michigan is inspired from FASoC whcih sits on proprietary tools.